Tang-Lab-super/PROST/docs/tutorials/Stereo-seq.md

 ### 2.Set up the working environment and import data

     # the location of R (used for the mclust clustering)
-    ENVpath = "your path of PROST_ENV"
+    ENVpath = "your path of PROST_ENV"            # refer to 'How to use PROST' section
     os.environ['R_HOME'] = f'{ENVpath}/lib/R'
     os.environ['R_USER'] = f'{ENVpath}/lib/python3.7/site-packages/rpy2'